13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 • 2014: Uber started Uber Fresh, an online grocery delivery service

-• 2015: Uber began testing on the self-driving cars
+• 2015: Uber began testing the self-driving cars

 • 2015: Uber launched UberEats, an on-demand food ordering service